gentoo-mirror/djs_overlay/README.md

 I must say, that I am still beginner doing these, so the quality will not be any good, but since I am using them it should work.

+- **Cinnamon** - I wanted to try new version of Cinnamon so I just coppied all old ebuild with new version, it worked, somehow, but needed some other dependencies.
+Some are version bumps, others I had to borrow from [pg_overlay](https://github.com/gentoo-mirror/pg_overlay), [Miezhiko](https://github.com/gentoo-mirror/Miezhiko).
+I hope authors will not get mad (still have to find how this is solved properly, I had added them to be in the same repository, otherwise you would have to add both of them as well but all credits for them are **theirs**, not mine).
+My changes can make your Gnome unstable so if you want the correct version of Gnome, please go to Miezhiko overlay, add it in into Gentoo by eselect repository and then install Cinnamon from my.

+And one more thing I had raised a ticket to be added into eselect repository list, I will add this information how to add me properly using Gentoo's default tools.

 ## Packages

 ### acct-group